 Business policies in the eBay app

 Business policies users can now view and select existing policies from the eBay app when listing an item.

 To access business policies for your listings in the app:

 - Tap Selling at the bottom of the app homepage.

 - Tap the pen symbol beside Delivery to see your existing shipping policies

 - Tap the pen symbol beside Preferences to see your existing payment or return policies

 - If you want to change the selected policy for this listing, tap on the policy you want then tap Done.

-Up to 26 of your most frequently used policies are shown for each type of policy in the selection screen, including your default policies.
+Up to 26 of your most frequently used policies are shown for each type of policy in the selection screen.
 You can use the search bar to find the policy you need.
 If the policy you'd like to use is not there, you can add it to the listing using a desktop browser.

 Frequently Asked Questions